 - Q:How does the program work?

-Our Traditional Executive MBA starts with a new class of students each January.
+Our Traditional Executive MBA starts with a new class of students each fall.
 The program consists of eight 10-week modules and continues for approximately 18-months.
 Students meet Saturdays 8 a.m. to 4:30 p.m with approximately one free weekend a month.
 Classes are held on Mason's Arlington campus, conveniently located near the Virginia Square Metro station (Orange line).

 Our Online Executive MBA gives you the option of two start dates per year (fall and spring).
-Each of our ten–week modules is available online.
+Each of our 10–week modules is available online.
 You'll complete two to three courses in an applications–oriented sequence, all at your convenience in an innovative and technology–rich online format.
 You'll complete the program in 18 months.